berrym/lusush/docs/lle_specification/LLE_DEVELOPMENT_STRATEGY.md

 **DO NOT PROCEED DIRECTLY TO IMPLEMENTATION**

-This epic specification project (20+ detailed documents) was designed as **Phase 1** of a methodical three-phase development strategy.
+This epic specification project (21 detailed documents) was designed as **Phase 1** of a methodical three-phase development strategy and has been **SUCCESSFULLY COMPLETED**.
 Attempting to implement directly from specifications will likely result in failure due to the complexity and integration requirements involved.

 **This document outlines the complete strategic approach that must be followed for implementation success.**